patrickward/dotfiles/readme.md

 I wanted a cleaner zsh environment without the cruft of a zsh framework.

-I used the [holman dotfiles](https://github.com/holman/dotfiles) as a major source, but found that a lof of what was in there wasn't what I needed or would use.
+I used the [holman dotfiles](https://github.com/holman/dotfiles) as a major inspiration, but found that a lot of what was in there wasn't what I needed or would use.
+So, I made some changes to suit my needs.

 I also wanted the symlinks and directories to match the final structure that the home directory would show.
-So, there are quite a few modifications from that.
+So, there are quite a few modifications that don't match the topic style of that project.

-## components - instructions from holman
+## components

+_Instructions are from holman as the scripts are essentially the same, but the directory structure has changed._

-There's a few special files in the hierarchy.
+There are a few special files in the hierarchy.

 - **bin/**: Anything in `bin/` will get added to your `$PATH` and be made available everywhere.